 - Yes, in-office bleaching usually takes between 30 to 90 minutes to complete and might require a few visits.

-- Our dentist, Dr. Norma Cortez, will use an in-office bleach system.
+- Our dentists will use an in-office bleach system.

-- In-office whitening is usually more expensive than in-home whitening.
+- In-office whitening is usually more expensive than at-home whitening.

-- The dentist will take an impression of your teeth and then make custom mouthpieces (trays) to fit your teeth.
+- The dentists will take an impression of your teeth and then make custom mouthpieces (trays) to fit your teeth.

-- The dentist will give you a supply of bleaching gel.
+- The dentists will give you a supply of bleaching gel.

 - The gel is applied to the tray and tray is worn anywhere from 30 minutes up to several hours—the time spent wearing the tray depends on the strength of the whitening gel you are using.

-- In-home bleaching typically requires a few weeks to complete.
+- At-home bleaching typically requires a few weeks to complete.

 What about over-the-counter bleaching systems?